euro-cordex/tables/README.md

 ## Domains

 Contains tables with cordex domains and definitions in rotated coordinates.
+The data is mostly based on the [Cordex archive specifications](https://is-enes-data.github.io/cordex_archive_specifications.pdf).